kdrag0n/android-webinstall/README.md

 ## Adapting for other ROMs

-By default, this installer is configured for the ProtonAOSP production environment.
-It is built to be reusable for other projects with only configuration changes, but documentation isn't available yet.
-There are also more components that need to be separated and refactored for more reusability.
+By default, this installer is configured for the ProtonAOSP production environment, but it was built with reusability in mind.
+It can be adapted to other ROM projects with only configuration changes.

 You can start with the following Yarn commands: